TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

 vendor/bin/rector p src/Controllers
 ```

-It's not there?
+Is it not there?
 Pick another directory:

 ```bash
 vendor/bin/rector p src/Repository